chronogolf/lightspeed_restaurant/README.md

 Find more informations at http://www.chronogolf.com/solutions

 ## Future Improvements
-- Improve update operation to handle update by passing a hash
 - Improve destroy operation to handle destroy by passing an ID (or an array of IDs)
 - Add missing resources (Company, Reservation, Floor, Table...)
 - Improve test coverage